Formatted text using printf

 There are two special format specifiers that allow to you pass in a function rather than just a simple value.

-expects a function that outputs some text from a given input
+%texpects a function that outputs some text with no input%aexpects a function that outputs some text from a given input

-Here's an example of using %t
+Here's an example of using %t:

 Obviously, since the callback function takes no parameters, it will probably be a closure that does reference some other value.
 Here's an example that prints random numbers:

-specifier, the callback function takes an extra parameter.
-That is, when using the %a
+For the %a specifier, the callback function takes an extra parameter.
+That is, when using the %a specifier, you must pass in both a function and a value to format.

 Here's an example of custom formatting a tuple: